The Boundary of Amoebas: Introduction

 \subsection{Acknowledgments.}

 We would like to thank Hannah Markwig and Thorsten Theobald for their support during the development of this article.
-We thank Johannes Rau for helpful discussions on real algebraic curves, Simon Hampe for his helpful suggestions on how to improve the manuscript and Aur\'{e}lien Greuet as well as Elias Tsigaridas for their remarks on computational methods regardings real algebraic sets.
+We thank Taylor Brysiewicz, Aur\'{e}lien Greuet, Simon Hampe, Johannes Rau, Elias Tsigaridas, and particularly Laura Matusevich for their helpful comments.
 We cordially thank Chris Manon for his contribution on amoeba bases, specifically regarding Theorem \ref{Thm:AmoebaBasesLinearCase}, and his approval to present this result here.\\

-The first author was partially supported by GIF Grant no. 1174/2011.
-The second author was partially supported by GIF Grant no. 1174/2011, DFG project MA 4797/3-2 and DFG project TH 1333/2-1.
+The first author was partially supported by GIF Grant no.\ 1174/2011.
+The second author was partially supported by GIF Grant no.\ 1174/2011, DFG project MA 4797/3-2 and DFG project TH 1333/2-1.